QFT on curved spacetimes: axiomatic framework and examples: Surprises in QFT on curved backgrounds

-We have seen that the essential structures in classical theory can be easily generalized from the Minkowski spacetime to more general Lorentzian manifolds.
-The standard formalism of QFT, however, relies heavily on Poincar\'{e} symmetry, which is characteristic for Minkowski space: \begin{itemize}
+We have seen that the essential structures in classical theory can be relatively easily generalized from the Minkowski spacetime to more general Lorentzian manifolds.
+The standard formalism of QFT, however, relies heavily on Poincar\'{e} symmetry, which is characteristic for Minkowski space.
+Note that in standard QFT: \begin{itemize}

 {\item Particles are defined as irreducible representations of the (covering of the) Poincar\'{e} group.}

 {\item There is a distinguished state, the vacuum, understood as the state with all particles absent.}